wendi-yu/newbloom/README.md

 # newbloom
 SE2024 Capstone Project

+This repository is a monorepo for the fullstack project.
+The frontend and backend are each contained in their separate respective folders.
+Some shared configurations remain in the parent folder, mostly for linting.

+**Note**: Run `npm ci` in the parent repo before proceeding to the frontend or backend setup instructions, as some shared dependencies are specified in the parent folder.

-## Developer Setup
+## Developer Setup - Frontend

-These are the instructions to get the repository up and running locally.
+These are the instructions to get the frontend repository up and running locally.
+Before running all of these, you'll want to run `cd frontend` to move into the frontend repo.

 ### Install Required Prerequisites